Transcript #352: Helicopter Time Comes to Python

 05:23 I'm a big fan of dark mode.

-05:25 It has SVG image support in addition of scalable vector graphics, in addition to just JPEGs and stuff.
+05:25 It has SVG image support in addition for scalable vector graphics.

 05:35 That's pretty cool.

-05:44 I miss using paragraphs as headings, use proper tags, incorrect heading hierarchy, avoid skipping levels.
+05:42 Like missing paragraphs as headings, misusing paragraphs as headings, use proper tags, incorrect heading hierarchy, avoid skipping levels.

 05:50 Oh, wow.

-05:50 And you know, things like that.
+05:50 And, you know, things like that.

 05:52 Right.

-05:52 But yeah, certainly my, my handwritten stuff.
+05:52 Which is certainly my handwritten stuff.

-05:55 That's only, you know, if I remember that, that's how it's supposed to go.
+05:55 That's only, you know, if I remember that that's how it's supposed to go.

 05:57 Right.